Thudiyalur railway station

 There is huge acres of land available for railways here, earlier CRPF Goodshed is planned near the railway station.

 Administration

 The station is operated by the Southern Railway zone of the Indian Railways and comes under the Salem railway division.

 Lines

 The station has one platform and a line connecting Mettupalayam and Coimbatore.

 Services

 This station handles local passenger MEMU trains between Mettupalayam railway station and Coimbatore Junction.
-It just takes 10 to 15 minutes to reach Coimbatore Junction and 25 minutes to reach Mettupalayam railway station from Thudiyalur railway station and fare is also just Rs.10 in both directions, after the covid now the fare is Rs.30.
-But "monthly pass" is just Rs.100 per person for both up and down trips to Coimbatore.
+It just takes 10 to 15 minutes to reach Coimbatore Junction and 25 minutes to reach Mettupalayam railway station from Thudiyalur railway station and fare is also just Rs.10 in both directions.
+And"monthly pass" is just Rs.100 per person for both up and down trips to Coimbatore.